 - November 2016: Release of new Request for Quote functionality for trading size larger than size typically traded on Central Limit Order Book.

-- July 2017: Admission of TradeGate as Market Maker B on EuroTLX Equity segment and admission of more than 200 new instruments on the same segment that now counts more than 350 equities
+- July 2017: TradeGate is the second Market Maker admitted on EuroTLX Equity segment.
+Liquidity and the product offer is increased with more than 350 equities

 - December, 11th 2017 Release of new EuroTLXQuote segment.
 EuroTLXQuote is the new EuroTLX market segment that allows market participants to trade on Request for Quote basis.
 Fixed income financial instruments will be admitted by market initiative only without any quotation duty.